Proteusiq/graphs/README.md

 ![extend relation](images/grand_childs.png)

-There is more, we can ask: What is the shortest `child-of path` relationship between `Mario` and `Jimmy`?
+There is more.
+We can ask: What is the shortest `child-of path` relationship between `Mario` and `Jimmy`?

 <details><summary>Query</summary>
 <p>